Railsmania/scripts/foundation/rails_hello_world.md

 # Views
 We have an app/views directory where all the views live.
-By convention a controller renders views from a directory with the same name.
+By convention a controller renders views from a directory with the same name as the controller.
 So let’s create a welcome directory.

 Now we need to create an index view.
 Just create a index.html.erb